2023 The Cinderella Army

 The raid entailed three Canadian attack zones and we next move northeast to the beach at Puys, arguably Canada's darkest hour of WW2, followed by a visit to Pourville to the southwest and Merritt's Bridge.
 We pause for lunch, allowing time to explore the many restaurants which line the inner harbour.

-In the afternoon we conclude the visit of the battlefields with a view of Dieppe from the coastal cliffs above, and close out our day with a visit to the Dieppe Canadian War Cemetery, tucked away up the hill and beyond the edge of town which beckons Canadians to visit.
+In the afternoon we conclude the visit of the battlefields with a view of Dieppe from the coastal cliffs above, to recall the largest air battle of the entire Second World War which took place here in the skies over the beaches of Dieppe.
+We close out our day with a visit to the Dieppe Canadian War Cemetery, tucked away up the hill and beyond the edge of town, which beckons Canadians to visit.
 Listen here to CBC's Robert Bowman and his broadcast from Dieppe the day after the raid.
-Overnight Dieppe - hotel tba.
+Overnight Dieppe - Mercure la Présidence.
 [B]

 Today begins with a visit to the impressive site at La Coupole, a German bunker complex built to launch V-2 rockets against London and southwest England.
 The site was captured by the allies in September 1944 and abandoned, until the mid-1990s when it was restored and opened as a museum.

 After a pause for lunch we stop at the old citadel to chat near the WWII plaques erected to the Canadians, who liberated Boulogne-sur-Mer in early fall of 1944.
 You are then free to explore the old town at leisure.
-Overnight Boulogne-sur-Mer - hotel tba.
+Overnight Boulogne-sur-Mer - Ibis Centre Cathédrale.
 [B,L]

 Just a short drive north from Boulogne we pause to view the channel from the cliffs atop Cap Gris Nez, the closest point to England.
 It's then time for a fascinating visit to the Museum of the Atlantic Wall at Todt Battery, which was captured by the Canadians in their drive northward along the channel coast.

 Later we cross over the Dragoons' Bridge, dedicated to the regiment from Manitoba who entered the city of Bruges at this very spot.
 The balance of the day is free time to explore this "Venice of the North."
-A canal boat tour is always a great option, along with exploring the many squares and their patio tables for coffee & tea.
-Overnight Bruges - hotel tba.
+A canal boat tour is always a great option, along with exploring the many squares and their patio tables for a cup of tea or a glass of wine.
+Overnight Bruges - Martin's Hotel.
 [B,L]

 We pause for lunch at the Canada-Poland Museum in Adegem, Belgium, to see their amazing one-of-a-kind collection followed by a group lunch in their wonderful, historic hall.

 We will visit monuments at Eede, as well as Hickman's Bridge and the Hoofdplaat monument.
 Each visit tells a part of the story of the Canadians and the fierce fighting that took place in this region, as the liberation of Holland began.
 Of particular interest will be a walk to an original Bailey Bridge, still in place exactly where it was constructed by the Engineers in 1944.
-Overnight Vlissingen - hotel tba.
+Overnight Middelburg - Van der Valk Hotel.
 [B,L]

 We continue our journey through the Scheldt region today, with a visit to the Walcheren monument to hear about the battle for the causeway, a seemingly impossible objective.